Jesse "Bruce" Nicklow, Jr. was born on May 24, 1856, the son of Jesse B. and Julia Ann (Ream) Nicklow Sr.

 Great-grandson Justin Meyer was united in marriage with Miranda.

-Son Alvin "Ab" Nicklow (1934-living) was born in about 1934 in Bullskin Township, Fayette County.
+Son Alvin "Ab" Nicklow (1933-2022) was born on June 12, 1933 in Bullskin Township, Fayette County.
 During the Korean War, he joined the U.S. Marine Corps and trained at Parris Island, SC and Norfolk, VA and in 1954 was posted in Boston, MA.
 He was twice wed.
 His first bride was a distant cousin, Martha Lee Jennings ( ? - ? ), daughter of Edgar and Thelma (Johnson) Jennings of the family of Alvin Howard Jennings.
 Their two children were Cindy Wolfe, Michael Nicklow and Mark W. Nicklow.
 See the Jennings biography for more about this union.
 The couple divorced in about 1960.
 Alvin married again to 16-year-old Ruby Jean Youger (Dec.
 24, 1943-2021, daughter of James and Ruby (Gray) Youger.
 Their union endured for an extraordinary 61 years.
 The couple together produced two more sons -- Scott Nicklow and Edward Nicklow.
+The family resided in Bullskin Township near Connellsville.
+Alvin was employed for many years at Durasteel Abrasive Company.
+He held a membersip in the local American Legion post.
 Ruby earned a living as a cook at Jimmy Paul's, Miedel's and Wonder Bar.
 She also generated additional income by cleaning houses.
 She enjoyed attending services at Pechin Chapel and Pennsville Baptist Church.
 Said the Connellsville Daily Courier, Ruby "was an amazing wife and mother who loved her family and friends immensely.
 She enjoyed dancing, listening to oldies and the Gaithers gospel music, playing cards, and shopping.
 More than anything, she loved giving to others and reading her Bible."
 She also followed the ups and downs of the Pittsburgh Pirates baseball team.
 Grief blanketed the family when son Mark died at the age of 58 in Connellsville in February 2020.
 At the age of 77, Ruby succumbed to the angel of death in Connellsville on March 20, 2021.
 Pastor Lee Maley -- a distant cousin of the family of Lewis and Martha Ellen (Mayle) Mayle of Philippi, WV -- preached the funeral sermon.
 Her obituary appeared in the Daily Courier.
+Alvin survived for another two-and-a-half years.
+Death swept him away on Oct.
+23, 2022.
+Pastor Maley again led the funeral service.

 Daughter Arlene Nicklow (1935-2005) was born on April 16, 1935 in Connellsville.
 She was united in matrimony with Frank H. Darrell ( ? - ? ), son of Lucartha Darrell.
 They called Connellsville their home.
 During the Korean War, Frank trained with the U.S. Marine Corps aboard the battleship USS Missouri as part of the 1953 Midshipman Practice Squadron based in Norfolk, VA.
 The couple's six children were Frank Alvin Darrell, Thomas Raymond "Tommy" Darrell, David D. Darrell, Terry L. Darrell, William R. Darrell and Arlette Sue Darrell.
 Circa 1969, they lived at 312 East Fairview Avenue and in 1977, their address was 144 East Orchard Alley.
 Arlene was employed for a number of years as a cook for Bud Murphy's Bar and Restaurant, known for its "World Famous Pizza."
 She also collected angel dolls and liked to crochet.
 She succumbed to the angel of death at the age of 70 on April 25, 2005.
 Her survivors included 10 grandchildren and five great-grandchildren.
 Rev. Marvin C. Watson led the funeral service, followed by lowering of the remains into the sacred earth of Green Ridge Memorial Park.
 Her obituary was published in the Connellsville Daily Courier.